 Whoever is Chair of the meeting of the Council shall in the case of an equality of votes on any question or proposition have a casting vote.

+A resolution:

-A resolution for the removal of the Chair or a Non-Executive Director shall be passed only if three quarters of the total number of Governors vote in favour of it.
+for the removal of the Chair or a Non-Executive Director shall be passed only if three quarters of the total number of Governors vote in favour of it;

+to terminate a Governor's tenure of office shall be passed only if three quarters of the total number of Governors vote in favour of it;

+to approve any merger, acquisition, separation or dissolution shall be passed only if more than half of the total number of Governors vote in favour of it;

+to propose an amendment to these Standing Orders shall be passed only if more than half of the total number of Governors vote in favour of it.

 All questions put to the vote shall, at the discretion of the Chair of the meeting, be determined by oral expression or by a show of hands.
 A paper ballot may also be used if a majority of the Governors present so request.